FDLE's Intoxilyzer 8000 Records

-You would also want to periodically check the results each month thereafter to find out whether any problems with the machine occured after your client was tested.
-Monthly Agency Inspection Test for the Intoxilyzer 8000.
+You also want to periodically check the results each month thereafter to find out whether any problems with the machine occurred after your client was tested - Monthly Agency Inspection Test for the Intoxilyzer 8000.

 Fifth Step - FDLE Departmental Inspections for the Intoxilyzer 8000

 The FDLE Departmental Inspections occur on an annual basis each calendar year and each time the instrument is "returned from" an authorized repair facility, including Enforcement Electronics in Lakeland.

 - Instrument Files and Registrations for Florida's Intoxilyzer 8000 - Department inspection reports, field notes, instrument registrations, correspondence records, correspondence concerning agency inspection reports and agency inspections received by the Florida's Alcohol Testing Program (ATP), and other miscellaneous documents and correspondence for the Intoxilyzer 8000.

 - Subject Test Statistics - Find statistics on a monthly basis for each instrument and a yearly summary.
 The statistics are particularly important to showing that a particular instrument is having a problem that is not typical.

 - Correspondence and Miscellaneous Information on Intoxilyzer 8000 - FDLE Intoxilyzer 8000 correspondence, CMI Intoxilyzer 8000 correspondence and other related correspondence.

 The Intoxilyzer 8000 Instruments used in Hillsborough County, FL, include the following serial numbers: